Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/README.md

 5. **User Authentication**
    - **Secure Login/Signup:** Offers both manual entering of credentials and Google Authenticator for secure and hassle-free authentication for users.
--**Forgot Password Option:** Provides the secure and user-friendly feature of resetting passwords with verification, through an email that guarantees both account security and accessibility.
+   - **Forgot Password Option:** Provides the secure and user-friendly feature of resetting passwords with verification, through an email that guarantees both account security and accessibility.

 6. **Collaborative study groups** and peer discussion forums.
- -The **Study-Buddy** platform offers comprehensive collaborative study groups and peer discussion forums, allowing users to create, join, and manage study groups with features like real-time chat, group posts, and threaded discussions, all backed by a robust Flask-Python backend and an interactive Angular.js frontend, ensuring a dynamic and engaging learning environment.
+   - The **Study-Buddy** platform offers comprehensive collaborative study groups and peer discussion forums, allowing users to create, join, and manage study groups with features like real-time chat, group posts, and threaded discussions, all backed by a robust Flask-Python backend and an interactive Angular.js frontend, ensuring a dynamic and engaging learning environment.
 7. **Career guidance features** like resume building and job search assistance.